PoisotLab/ms_metaweb_transfer/manuscript.md

 These objects represent the transferred knowledge, which we can use for prediction of the Canadian metaweb.

-## Probabilistic prediction of the destination network
+## Step 3: Probabilistic prediction of the destination network

 The phylogenetic reconstruction of $\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$ has an associated uncertainty, represented by the breadth of the uniform